Table of Contents

-1. If someone put down an ace, the next player has to skip his turn.
+1. If someone put down an ace, the next player has to skip their turn.
 If the next person doesn’t abide by the rule a penalty is charged.

 2. If a player discards a 2, he/she has to place down a second card.
 The second card has to match the suit or numerical/face value of the previous card.
 (If there are no playable cards, the turn ends.)

 3. Pick a card from the pile, if the previous player puts down a 7 and says: “Have a nice day”.
 Other players can penalize you if you fail to do so.

 4. Play in the opposite direction if someone puts down an 8.
 You can be penalized if you don’t reverse the gameplay.

 5. The Jack card is the wild card.
 Declare a new suit if you put down a Jack.